TheRenegadeCoder/sample-programs/archive/a/algol68/README.md

 - Docker Image: nacyot/algol-algol68g
 - Docker Tag: apt

-See the [Glotter project](https://github.com/auroq/glotter) for more information on how to create a testinfo file.
+See the [Glotter2 project](https://github.com/rzuckerm/glotter2) for more information on how to create a testinfo file.

 ---